 In most sink and shower drains, it’s pumped into the sewer system for proper waste disposal at your local sewer plant.
 Drainage pipes usually start at 2″ in diameter, and 3″ and 4″ pipes are used to handle heavier-duty water flows.

-During sewer line inspection, contractors will lower a camera into the sewer and move it through the pipes, using a monitor to view a video feed to find clogs, broken pipes, and other problems.
+During sewer line inspection, NJ sewer contractors will lower a camera into the sewer and move it through the pipes, using a monitor to view a video feed to find clogs, broken pipes, and other problems.

 Call Today: 201-645-0888